mongodb/docs/source/reference/glossary.rst

       transforms the data.
 In MongoDB, you can run abitrary aggregations over data using map-reduce.

-      .. seealso:: ":doc:`/core/map-reduce`" for more information
-         regarding MongoDB's map/reduce implementation, and
+      .. seealso:: The ":wiki:`Map Reduce <MapReduce>`" wiki page  for more information regarding MongoDB's map/reduce implementation, and
          ":doc:`/applications/aggregation`" for another approach to data
          aggregation in MongoDB.

+      ..
+STUB ":doc:`/core/map-reduce`"

    SQL
       Standard Query Langauge.
 A declarative language typically